department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/specific-topics-and-programs/payments-and-debts.md

 # Payments and debts (including benefit overpayments and copay bills)

-The information on this page will help you use consistent language about VA payment and debts (including benefit overpayments and copay bills) across communication channels.
+The information on this page will help you use consistent language about VA payments and debts (including benefit overpayments and copay bills) across communication channels.

 {% include _site-on-this-page.html %}